• Skip to primary navigation

 • Stock - I prefer using Homemade Beef Stock but Chicken Stock works great as well.
 You can use stock cubes if you don't have any stock in hand.
 Make sure you don't add too much salt as ready-made stocks and stock cubes contain salt already.

 This is a very simple and straightforward recipe to follow.
-You can cook this healthy stew in a dutch oven or in a heavy-based pan.
-In order to achieve the best results you need to follow a few simple steps:
+You can cook this healthy stew in a Dutch oven or a heavy-based pan.

-Soak and Cook The Dried Chickpeas
+Soak and Cook the Dried Chickpeas

-In order to cook dried chickpeas, soak them in plenty of water overnight or for a minimum of 8 hours.
+To cook dried chickpeas, soak them in plenty of water overnight or for a minimum of 8 hours.

 the glass bowl with chickpeas is filled with water